-The NCAA Division I Transformation Committee is a group commissioned by the DI Board of Directors to lead “modernization” efforts following issuance of the NCAA’s new constitution.
-Their report, published in January, largely punted responsibility for NIL regulation to the states.
-While 30+ states have already introduced NIL legislation, 27 states already have NIL legislation on the books, with two states’ NIL laws set to go into effect this year.
-New Jersey’s NIL law will take effect by 2025.
+The NCAA Division I Transformation Committee is a group commissioned by the NCAA Division I Board of Directors to lead “modernization” efforts following issuance of the NCAA’s new constitution.
+Their report, published and approved by the DI Board in January, largely punted responsibility for name, image, and likeness regulations to the state and/or federal governments or agencies.

 Suddenly, the NCAA’s authority to apply consistent rules to schools across the country has been thoroughly strained.
 Issues that are common to student-athletes and athletics departments across the country are being regulated by vastly different state laws.
 We’re already seeing that with name, image and likeness compensation, which has inspired 30-plus individual state laws.
 In short time, this patchwork of state laws will cripple the notion of integrity of athletics competitions, diminishing the number of teams in a position to fairly compete for national championships.